istio/release-builder/release/README.md

 In CI, Prow will check if the `trigger-publish` file has been changed, and if it has it will publish the build in the postsubmit.

-**WARNING**: Any change to this file with trigger a publish, including comments or reverts.
+**WARNING**: Any change to this file will trigger a publish, including comments or reverts.